memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 So why another article series, and what's different in this one?

 When I first started looking into Zephyr the learning curve felt quite overwhelming.
 Even as an embedded developer with a decent amount of experience, understanding key concepts and tools like _Kconfig_ or _devicetree_ for creating even a simple application, had me chasing down the rabbit hole, following link after link after link, night after night - and it was exhausting.
-Personally, existing article series felt as if they would only brush on core concepts like _Kconfig_ and _devicetree_ and would leave me with more questions than answers; I still didn't understand those tools since I had no previous experience whatsoever with them.
+Personally, existing article series felt as if they would only brush over core concepts like _Kconfig_ and _devicetree_ and would leave me with more questions than answers; I still didn't understand those tools since I had no previous experience whatsoever with them.

 What I'm trying to achieve with this article series is the following: